SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Evaluation Metrics

-\item \textbf{Second Tier ($\sim$0.40)} Conservative response.
+\begin{itemize} \item \textbf{\textit{First Tier (1.00)}} Completely correct.
+Only models with extremely high reasoning capabilities gather in this region. \item \textbf{Second Tier ($\sim$0.40)} Conservative response.
 The model acknowledges knowledge boundaries and produces no hallucinations.
-Although penalized, the score is significantly higher than blind guessing.

-\item \textbf{Third Tier ($<$0.25)} Aggressive response.
+Although penalized, the score is notably higher than blind guessing. \item \textbf{Third Tier ($<$0.25)} Aggressive response.
 Due to the penalty of $\Gamma=6$, any answer containing incorrect options will score lower than a conservative response, even if all correct items are found. \end{itemize}

-\textbf{High Discrimination and Bimodal Effect} By introducing SIP-F1, we found that the model score distribution presents a significant Bimodal Distribution: models with expert-level capabilities gather near 1.0, while the scores of any model attempting to speculate or possessing only partial knowledge are suppressed below 0.6.
-This draws an insurmountable gap between perfect models and flawed models.
+\textbf{High Discrimination and Bimodal Effect} By introducing SIP-F1, we found that the model score distribution presents a notable Bimodal Distribution: models with high-quality capabilities gather near 1.0, while the scores of any model attempting to speculate or possessing only partial knowledge are suppressed below 0.6.
+This draws a clear gap between perfect models and flawed models.

-\textbf{Strong Robustness and Anti-Gaming Mechanism} SIP-F1 has a natural inhibitory effect against the speculative behavior of large models tending to "list all options" to gain recall scores (Gaming the Metric), as shown in Table \ref{tab:final-metric-comparison}.
+\textbf{Strong Robustness and Anti-Gaming Mechanism} SIP-F1 has a natural inhibitory effect against large models tending to "list all options" to gain recall scores.
 As $FP$ (incorrect options) increases, the $\Gamma$ coefficient multiplies its impact on the denominator, causing precision to drop sharply.
-For "select-all parties," the final score will approach zero, forcing the model to pursue precise reasoning.
+For "select-all" strategies, the final score will approach zero, forcing the model to pursue precise reasoning.

-Figure 5 illustrates the SIP-F1 scores for the Aggressive strategy ($TP=2, FP=1$) under varying combinations of the cutoff coefficient $\lambda$ and the penalty factor $\Gamma$.
-As shown, the score decreases monotonically with increasing $\Gamma$ for any fixed $\lambda$, confirming the penalty factor's effectiveness in suppressing hallucinated outputs.
-Across a broad parameter region ($\lambda \in [0.4, 0.7]$, $\Gamma \in [4, 8]$), the Aggressive-strategy score remains consistently below the Conservative-strategy score (0.40), indicating that the desired ranking is structurally stable rather than sensitive to a specific parameter choice.
-The adopted setting of $\lambda=0.6, \Gamma=6$ achieves an effective balance between penalizing incorrect selections and preserving a meaningful scoring gradient among partially correct responses.
+Figure~\ref{fig:sensitivity_heatmap} illustrates the SIP-F1 scores for the Aggressive strategy ($TP=2, FP=1$) under varying combinations of $\lambda$ and $\Gamma$.
+The score decreases monotonically with increasing $\Gamma$ for any fixed $\lambda$, confirming the penalty factor's effectiveness.
+Across a broad parameter region ($\lambda \in [0.4, 0.7]$, $\Gamma \in [4, 8]$), the Aggressive-strategy score remains consistently below the Conservative-strategy score (0.40), showing structural stability.
+The adopted setting of $\lambda=0.6, \Gamma=6$ achieves an effective balance.

-Using the metric, the results clearly value orientation and scoring ladder: the indicator successfully constructs a strict scoring hierarchy, effectively widening the gap between perfect models and mediocre models: